kedro-org/kedro/docs/source/data/data_catalog_yaml_examples.md

 kedro.pipeline.pipeline.OutputNotUniqueError: Output(s) ['my_dataframe'] are returned by more than one nodes.
 Node outputs must be unique.
 ```

-The following example showcases creating a false dependency so that the third node will depend on the first and second
+The following example showcases creating a false dependency.
+The third node depends on the first and second
-but not only on the second node, as it may seem.
+but not just on the second node, as it may seem.
 Although this pipeline will be executed without errors, one should be
 careful about creating false dependencies as they can decrease performance, for example, when using a `ParallelRunner`.

 ```python